Coping with your Emotions.

-There are many reasons, some of them simple and some of them more complicated.
-Understanding why incontinence affects you so deeply can help you learn to feel better about yourself, to tackle your bladder or bowel problem more positively, and to relate to those close to you more easily.
+Understanding why incontinence affects you emotionally can help you learn to feel better about yourself, to tackle your bladder or bowel problem more positively, and to relate to those close to you more easily.

 Are you the only person with this problem?

-Bladder and bowel problems and incontinence are very rarely discussed and so it is easy to feel that you are the only person that has such a problem.
+Bladder and bowel problems and incontinence are very rarely discussed and so it is easy to feel that you are the only person that has a problem.
 Yet statistics show that you are likely to know others with similar problems – and who also probably think they are alone.
-Those who confide in friends or family normally find that their problem is accepted in a sympathetic and matter-of-fact way … and also that very often the person they are confiding in knows of someone else who has a similar problem.
-Immediately they feel not quite so alone.
+Those who confide in friends or family normally find that their problem is accepted in a sympathetic and matter-of-fact way.
+Often, the person they are confiding in knows of someone else who has a similar problem.

 Will everybody know that you have a continence problem?